dthomas008/AnemicDomainModel/README.md

 Added Angular client to explore client side design patterns in line with this course.

+Also, changed the back end database to CosmosDB.
+You should install the local CosmosDB emualtor to run this locally.

 Run ng build --watch in the api directory then launch visual studio.

 Welcome to Refactoring from Anemic Domain Model Towards a Rich One